The 6 Best Hawaii All-Inclusive Resorts for Families

 SMILES ALL AROUND: 10 All-Inclusive Resorts Even Teenagers Will Love

-Royal Lahaina Resort is located right on the beach, where all guests enjoy free access to sand and surf play, as well as beach rentals.
-Families also get free access to three outdoor pools (two of which are oceanfront) and two hot tubs.
+Royal Lahaina Resort is located right on the beach, where you can enjoy free access to sand and surf play, as well as beach rentals.
+Families also get complimentary access to three outdoor pools (two of which are oceanfront) and two hot tubs.
 With concierge service included, guests can get assistance planning off-property activities and can come back to free live music.

 Frequently Asked Questions about Hawaii All-Inclusive Resorts